jagman88/Clean-Census-MSA-Homeownership-RentalVacancy-Data/README.md

 # Clean Census MSA-level Homeownership and Vacancy Rate Data

 This file cleans Homeownership Rate and Rental Vacancy Rate data by MSA from the Census Housing Vacancies and Homeownership (CPS/HVS) statistics.
-The raw text files are not easy to manipulate, and are in an unusable format for MSA-by-MSA time series analysis (i.e. as panel data).
+The raw text files are not easy to manipulate, and are in an unusable format for MSA-by-MSA time series analysis.
+This code cleans and formats, leaving the data in long-form for ease of use as panel data.
+Note that the code can be modified to clean Homeowner Vacancy rates, or to clean the state-level data.
+Both of these are also available at the Census website.

+Comments and suggestions most welcome.

 # Getting Started